IM-Data-PAHO/cov19-country-profiles/README.md

 # COVID-19 vaccine country profiles

-This repository contains the country profiles for COVID-19 vaccinations in the Region of the Americas, produced by the FPL/IM Data Team at PAHO .
+This repository contains the country profiles for COVID-19 vaccinations in the Region of the Americas, produced by the CIM Data Team at PAHO .

 The home pages for this project are available here: